elm-conf-us/2018.elm-conf.us/content/speak-at-elm-conf.md

 We will also make sure you get a chance to become familiar with the venue before the audience is there&mdash;this helps calm jitters more than you'd think!

 If you have any other questions about this, please [email us](mailto:elm-conf@thestrangeloop.com)!

-## Talk Formats

-All talks are 30 minutes long.
-(TODO except keynotes?)

-While we will consider all talks, we're specifically looking for:

-- TODO

-That said, the best elm-conf talks are a mix of practical and philosophical&mdash;if your proposal tells us both *what* and *why*, we'll be very happy to see your proposal.

-If you need further inspiration, the talks from [2016](TODO) and [2017](TODO) are available online.

 ## How Anonymous Proposals Work